Adeel3Dgenomics/TE-Analysis-Pipeline/README.md

 # Transposable-Elements-Expression-Analysis-Pipeline
-In this project, we have utilized the RNA-Seq data to detect the Transposable Elements (TEs) expression using TEtranscript package.
+In this project, we have utilized the RNA-Seq data to detect the Transposable Elements (TEs) expression using TEtranscript package (https://academic.oup.com/bioinformatics/article/31/22/3593/240793?login=true).
 Here, in this project, we have analyzed the Morc3 alleles (Morc3b and Morc3ab) mutants post fertilization time points (i:e 6 hpf and 24hpf) bulk RNA-Seq data.
 ### Required Tools
 1) &nbsp; Pre-processing <br />
 2) &nbsp; Genome alignment with STAR (with Multimappers) <br />